Apply for a plumbing licence

 We will notify you in writing and outline the reasons why your application was unsuccessful.

 You may reapply at a later date.
 In your subsequent application, you will need to demonstrate that you have addressed the gaps that caused your previous application to be refused.

 You have the right to appeal the decision by applying to the Victorian Civil and Administrative Tribunal (VCAT).
-To apply for a review of the decision, go to www.vcat.vic.gov.au, or contact VCAT by telephone on (03) 9628 9755.
+To apply for a review of the decision, go to www.vcat.vic.gov.au or call VCAT on (03) 9628 9755.

 Other useful information